 This one is particularly relevant for businesses that serve customers at their address.
 Providing accurate opening hours helps avoid lost business so it’s a no-brainer adding the details in.

-Even if you don’t service customers where you work, then providing opening hours can still be beneficial, and gives your Google My Business profile a bit more gravitas, compared to those with less information displayed.
+Even if you don’t service customers where you work, then providing opening hours can still be beneficial, and gives your Google Business Profile profile a bit more gravitas, compared to those with less information displayed.

-After this step you’ll be invited to participate in a relatively new feature that allows customers to message you directly through your Google My Business listing.
+After this step you’ll be invited to participate in a relatively new feature that allows customers to message you directly through your Google Business Profile listing.
 On the one hand, this may bring you more enquiries, but on the other, it might dissuade users from actually navigating to your site to contact you.
 The jury’s currently out on whether this is helpful or not so you might want to experiment and see if turning it on gets you any useful messages to respond to.

 10/ Add a promotional business description